cotes2020/jekyll-theme-chirpy/_posts/01AWS/SecurityTools/2020-07-18-overallsecurity.md

    - Avoid embedding secrets into images or environment variables, Use S3-based secrets storage instead.

 7. <font color=red> ensuring only trusted Amazon Machine Images (AMIs) are launched </font>
-   - Treat shared AMIs as any foreign code that you might consider deploying in your own data centre and perform the appropriate due diligence
+   - Treat shared AMIs as any foreign code that you might consider deploying in the own data centre and perform the appropriate due diligence
    - Look for description of shared AMI, and the AMI ID, in the Amazon EC2 forum
    - Check aliased owner in the account field to find public AMIs from Amazon.